FeatureBaseDB/featurebase-docs/docs/sql-guide/data-types/data-type-set.md

 ## Additional information

-IDSET and STRINGSET are used to:
+The SET data type is used to:
 * group by
 * search for discrete values